-Just make sure you select a reputable breeder and get a healthy Fox Faced Pomeranian.
-These Fox Looking Pomeranians are so ideal for people who have small apartments or who just adore small, lovable dogs.
+Make sure you select a reputable breeder and get a healthy Fox-Faced Pomeranian.
+These Fox Looking Pomeranians are ideal for people with small apartments or who adore small, lovable dogs.

-Like all toy breeds, Fox Faced Pomeranians have an incredible, intuitive ability to make people happy.
+Like all toy breeds, Fox-Faced Pomeranians have an incredible, intuitive ability to make people happy.
 Call us crazy, but it might be their cute eyes, adorable fur, small size, and undying devotion.
-In general, you couldn't ask for a better companion dog than the Fox Faced Pomeranian.
+You couldn't ask for a better companion dog than the Fox-Faced Pomeranian.
 You are sure to have lots of love and cuddles.